 - a) Application An application for an OSRD Special Permit shall include a Site Context and Analysis Plan, a Concept Plan and a Yield Plan.
 The application shall also include a narrative statement that describes how the proposed OSRD meets the general purposes and evaluation criteria of this bylaw and why it is in the best interests of the Town to grant the OSRD Special Permit rather than approve a conventional subdivision plan. - b) Site Context and Analysis Plan The Site Context and Analysis Plan shall illustrate the tract's existing conditions and its relationship with adjoining parcels and the surrounding neighborhood.
 Using existing data sources and field inspections, it should indicate the important natural resources or features within the site as well as on adjoining lands.
 Such resources include, but are not limited to, wetlands, streams and riparian areas, floodplains, steep slopes, ledge outcroppings, woodlands, hedgerows, farmland, unique or special wildlife habitats, historic or cultural features (including old structures and stone walls), unusual geologic formations and scenic views. - c) Concept Plan The Concept Plan shall be prepared by a Registered Landscape Architect, or by a multi-disciplinary team of which one member must be a Registered Landscape Architect, and shall address the general features of the land, give approximate configurations of the lots, open space, stormwater management facilities, utilities and roadways, and include the information listed in Preliminary Plan section of the Subdivision Rules and Regulations.
-The Concept Plan shall incorporate the Four-Step Design Process, according to Paragraph 5 above, and the Design Standards according to Paragraph 10 below, when determining a proposed design for the development. - d) Relationship Between the Concept Plan and OSRD Subdivision Plan - (1) The issuance of an OSRD Special Permit based on an approved Concept Plan allows the applicant to subsequently submit an Open Space Definitive Subdivision Plan to the Planning Board for approval under the Subdivision Control Law.
-Any OSRD Special Permit issued by the Planning Board shall specifically state that the Open Space Definitive Subdivision Plan shall substantially comply with the approved Concept Plan. - (2) An Open Space Definitive Subdivision Plan will be considered not to substantially comply with the approved Concept Plan if the Planning Board determines that any of the following conditions exist: - (a) An increase in the number of building lots; - (b) A decrease in the open space acreage of more than 5%; - (c) A significant change in the lot layout; - (d) A change in the general development pattern which, in the opinion of the Planning Board, adversely affects natural landscape features or other features identified for preservation in the approved Concept Plan; - (e) A change to the stormwater management facilities which, in the

-- opinion of the Planning Board, adversely affects natural landscape features or other features identified for preservation in the approved Concept Plan; and/or, - (f) Changes in the wastewater management systems, which, in the opinion of the Planning Board, adversely affect natural landscape features or other features identified for preservation in the approved Concept Plan. - (3) If the Planning Board determines that the Open Space Definitive Subdivision Plan does not substantially comply with the approved Concept Plan, the Board may disapprove the Open Space Definitive Subdivision Plan for failure to comply with the conditions of the OSRD Special Permit. - (4) The Planning Board may conditionally approve an Open Space Definitive Subdivision Plan that does not substantially comply with the approved Concept Plan.
-However, such conditional approval must identify where the Open Space Definitive Subdivision Plan does not substantially comply with the approved Concept Plan and shall require that the applicant file an application to modify the OSRD Special Permit within a specified time period in order to amend the approved Concept Plan by incorporating the significant changes identified by the Planning Board. - (5) The public hearing on the application to amend the OSRD Special Permit and Concept Plan shall be limited to the significant changes identified by the Planning Board in their conditional approval of the Open Space Definitive Subdivision Plan. - General Procedures Upon receipt of an application for a OSRD Special Permit, the (e) Planning Board shall, within fourteen (14) days of the filing of the completed application, distribute copies of the application, accompanying plans, and other documentation, to the Board of Health, Conservation Commission, Building Inspector, Department of Public Services, Police Chief, Fire Chief, Design Review Committee, and the Town's consulting engineer and consulting planner for their consideration, review, and report.
+The Concept Plan shall incorporate the results of the Four-Step Design Process, according to Paragraph 5 above, and the Design Standards according to Paragraph 10 below, when determining a proposed design for the development.
+(Revised June 15, 2009) - General Procedures Upon receipt of an application for an OSRD Special Permit, the Planning Board shall, within fourteen (14) days of the filing of the completed application, distribute copies of the application, accompanying plans, and other documentation, to the Board of Health, Conservation Commission, Open Space Committee, Building Inspector, Department of Public Services, Police Chief, Fire Chief, Design Review committee, and the Town's consulting engineer and consulting planner for their consideration, review, and report.
 The applicant shall furnish the copies necessary to fulfill this requirement.
-Reports from other boards and officials shall be submitted to the Planning Board within thirty-five (35) days of receipt of the reviewing party of all of the required materials.
+Reports from other boards and officials shall be submitted to the Planning Board within thirty-five (35) days of receipt of the reviewing party of all the required materials.
 Failure of these reviewing parties to make recommendations after having received copies of all such required materials shall be deemed a lack of opposition thereto.
-In the event that the public hearing by the Planning Board is held prior to the expiration of the 35-day period, the Planning Board shall continue the public hearing to permit the formal submission of reports and recommendations within that 35-day period.
-The Decision/ Findings of the Planning Board shall contain, in writing, an explanation for any departures from the recommendations of any reviewing party. - (f) Other Information The submittals and permits of this section shall be in addition to any other requirements of the Subdivision Control Law or any other provisions of this Zoning Bylaw
+In the event that the public hearing by the Planning Board is held prior to the expiration of the 35-day period, the Planning Board shall continue the public hearing to permit the formal submission of reports and recommendations within the 35-day period.
+The Decision/ Findings of the Planning Board shall contain, in writing, an explanation for any departures from the recommendations of any reviewing party.
+(Revised June 15, 2009)